Alex313031/thorium/docs/BUILDING_WIN.md

  - You must have the version 10.1.22621.2428 [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
 installed.
-This can be installed separately or by checking the appropriate box in the Visual Studio Installer __(Note that MSVS 2022 will try to install the 22000 version by default, uncheck this and check the 22621 version)__.
+This can be installed separately or by checking the appropriate box in the Visual Studio Installer. __(Note that MSVS 2022 will try to install the 22000 version by default, uncheck this and check the 22621 version)__.

 The 10.1.22621.2428 SDK Debugging Tools must also be installed.
 This version of the Debugging tools is needed in order to support reading the